kaltura/playkit-js-ui/docs/ui-components.md

 # UI Components

+> See detailed examples on how to create and use your own components [here](create-ui-component.md)

 ## General

 UI components are used to extend the player UI presets.
 Every preset layout contains logical `containers` that allow injecting components into.
-For example- a `playback` and `live` presets have the following containers `top-bar__left-controls`, `top-bar__right-controls`, `bottom-bar__left-controls`, `preset-overlay`, etc...
+For example- a `playback` and `live` presets have the following containers `TopBarRightControls`, `TopBarLeftControls`, `PresetOverlay`.

+Injecting new component into preset means:
-This support allow runtime customization of the preset by adding new components or replacing existing components with new ones.
-A developer can define ui components from the configuration provided to the player or as part of a plugin.
-Any component must be associated to one or more presets and given a valid container name it will be injected once that preset/container is available in the player dom.
+* Runtime customization of the preset by adding new components or replacing existing components with new ones.
+* A developer can define ui components from the configuration provided to the player or as part of a plugin.
+* Any component must be associated to one or more presets and given a valid container name it will be injected once that preset/container is available in the player dom.

 > :information_source: